PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 2.3 Functions / Methods
 ^^^^^^^^^^^^^^^^^^^^^^^

-The return type of each function or a method must be stored on a different line, e.g.:
+The return type of each function declaration must be placed on a different line, e.g.:

 .. code-block:: cpp